 For instance, you may have an ad group with broad match keywords to identify the prospect terms that customers search for.
 The other ad groups could thus be more directed and be assigned those select keywords under exact or phrase match type.
-Similarly, you might wish to judge whether you wish to have a separate ad group for keywords with higher CTR, single keywords ad group etc. All these strategies ensure an organized account and improved performance.
+Similarly, you might wish to judge whether you wish to have a separate ad group for keywords with higher CTR, single keywords ad group, etc. All these strategies ensure an organized account and improved performance.

 Creating the right set of conversion actions will help you determine how well your campaigns are performing.
-For instance, an e-commerce website might be interested in knowing how many clicks to their ads eventually led to a purchase or a digital marketing agency might wish to define conversion as how many people viewed their product pricing page etc.
+For instance, an e-commerce website might be interested in knowing how many clicks to their ads eventually led to a purchase or a digital marketing agency might wish to define conversion as how many people viewed their product pricing page, etc.

-1. What ‘Campaign Features’ option has been selected?
+1. What ‘Campaign Goals’ have been selected?

 2. Which device type is driving results?

-Again, by default, ‘All Devices’ is pre-selected by AdWords.
+Again, by default, ‘All Devices’ is pre-selected by Google Ads.
 It thus is advisable to review your device performance and determine which device is an over-achiever and which one isn’t.
 You can then accordingly alter your targeting as per device type or adjust bids or decide whether you should dedicate a separate campaign for it.

 3. Which locations are your ads catering to?

 Consider checking your location targeting to ensure if your business is operational in all those locations or whether it is appropriate for your business offering.
-Simultaneously, check your Advanced Location Settings to check your targeting options and re-confirm if you wish to show your ads for only the select locations or anyone interested in the locations selected by you etc.
+Simultaneously, check your Advanced Location Settings to check your targeting options and re-confirm if you wish to show your ads for only the select locations or anyone interested in the locations selected by you, etc.